 Give data about how much it contributes to the economy now

-When you consider the impact of logistics in the economy, the scale is so massive that it is hard to quantify all at once.
+When you consider the impact of logistics on the economy, the scale is so massive that it is hard to quantify all at once.
 You have to delve deep into the various sectors that are heavily dependent on logistics.
 In the truest sense, logistics truly does drive the economy.
 The effective movement of goods creates larger trade and economic growth opportunities in an economy.
 If we talk about things on a global scale, the connection between logistics and the economy of a country is quite obvious - it facilitates international trade.
 In India, over the last two decades, we have seen a huge increase in the demand for consumer goods which have risen in conjunction with the boom in delivery services.
 This has led to an upgrade in customer expectations.
 The volume of products to be delivered has increased exponentially and there is an increased expectation for them to be delivered faster.
 Part of the credit for this goes to the steady and inevitable growth of e-commerce.
-This has changed and evolved to faster and more streamlined practices which have grown to reflect the changes in consumer behaviour and transportation patterns, among other things.
+This has changed and evolved to faster and more streamlined practices which have grown to reflect the changes in consumer behavior and transportation patterns, among other things.

-Globally, the logistics industry is a whopping $4.3 trillion business that thrives on international co-operation and cross-country transportation.
+Globally, the logistics industry is a whopping $4.3 trillion business that thrives on international cooperation and cross-country transportation.
 The facilitation of smooth and efficient movement of goods between domestic and international boundaries dictates the opportunities for a country to grow its economy and trade opportunities with international partners.

 The efficiency of transportation and logistics systems in a country like India is the connective tissue that facilitates connectivity between the various macroeconomic sectors such as agriculture, production and tourism.
 For example, a country that has very complicated customs processes, a broken infrastructure and varying state policies when it comes to border crossings, will have a higher cost of business, which in turn will detract from attracting potential business opportunities.
 This is especially true for developing countries where the share of the global business in any sector is relatively smaller and competition is very intense.
 An efficient system can have a boosting effect on the economy of a country through its attractive operations and potential.